Sustaining a Healthy Environment

 What We’re Doing

-Our Community Empowerment Program (CEP) equips community members with the knowledge and skills to find creative and sustainable solutions to environmental problems.
-During the CEP, participants learn how diseases are transmitted and how this is linked to unhygienic practices that can pollute the environment.
+Our Community Empowerment Program (CEP) equips community members with the knowledge and skills to find creative and sustainable solutions to problems.
+During the CEP, participants learn how the most common diseases are transmitted.
+They also learn about the ways in which environmental conditions contribute to health challenges and measures they can take to address them.
 Our respectful and non-judgmental approach promotes community discussion about the environment.
-As a result, communities lead initiatives to make their environments more hygienic in order to protect the community’s health.
+As a result, communities lead initiatives to make their environments more resilient in order to protect the community’s wider health.

 Communities who have participated in our Community Empowerment Program take an active role in improving their physical environment.

 Many communities now hold weekly clean-ups, joining together to pick up garbage, clear grass, and rid their environment of standing water to create a clean and healthy living space.
-They also construct latrines to prevent the spread of illness and parasites, build more efficient wood-burning stoves, and construct covers for wells to protect the water from contaminants.
+They also construct latrines to prevent the spread of illness and parasites, build more efficient wood-burning stoves which reduce wood gathering time and overall wood consumption, and construct covers for wells to protect the water from contaminants.